 Advice for Protecting your Home and Property from Hail

 When many people think about major natural catastrophes, they are not likely thinking about hail.
 However, a very intense, concentrated hail event can cause a disproportionate distribution of losses.
-Reinsurer Gen Re reported that a single hail event several years ago caused their clients over $1 billion of insured losses in less than 15 minutes.1 While this is an example of the extreme, it helps to illustrate how damaging the peril can be.
+Reinsurer Gen Re reported that a single hail event several years ago caused their clients over $1 billion of insured losses in less than 15 minutes.1 While this is an extreme example, it helps to illustrate how damaging the peril can be.

 Hail has consistently ranked among the top 10 costliest causes of loss for the PURE membership.
-In 2016, we repaired or replaced more than 800 roofs damaged by hail, and hailstorm events caused nearly $42 million in damage for PURE members.
+Throughout 2018 and 2019, we repaired or replaced more than 1,700 roofs damaged by hail; hailstorm events caused nearly $61 million in damages.

 And while the majority of hailstorms happen in the southern and central plains states,where warm moist air from the Gulf of Mexico and cold dry air from Canada collide to produce violent thunderstorms, they have been known to occur in just about every state.
 The typical hail season runs from mid-April through mid-September, with the majority of severe storms usually occurring in June.